Lidpvs/intensive_station_calculator/README.md

 pip install -r requirements.txt
 3. Start the application
 python main.py

-Data storage
+### Data storage

 Each patient is stored as an individual JSON file in the my_patients folder.

 ## Stored data includes:

--demographic information
+- demographic information

--diagnosis
+- diagnosis

--laboratory values
+- laboratory values

--clinical parameters
+- clinical parameters

--calculated values
+- calculated values

--date-based history records
+- date-based history records

 This makes the application simple to run locally without a database.

 ## Example workflow

--**Open the application**
+- **Open the application**

--**Create a new patient**
+- **Create a new patient**

--**Enter:**
+- **Enter:**

--sex
+- sex

--age
+- age

--height
+- height

--diagnosis
+- diagnosis

--sodium, glucose, urea, hematocrit
+- sodium, glucose, urea, hematocrit

--temperature and diuresis
+- temperature and diuresis

--**Save the patient**
+- **Save the patient**

--Review or update the patient later
+- Review or update the patient later

--Recalculate values after new analysis input
+- Recalculate values after new analysis input

--Open and review saved history
+- Open and review saved history

 # Why this project matters